Understanding the Implied Consent DUI Law

 The implied consent DUI law states you must consent to a chemical test.
 If you don't comply, you could lose your license if suspected of driving under influence.

 Think of it as a deal you made with the state that issued your drivers license.
-A deal you make with any state the moment you decide to drive any vehicle.
+Therefore, a deal you make with any state the moment you decide to drive any vehicle.
 If suspected of a DUI, you give consent to determine your blood alcohol level.

 As the name suggests, the consent is implied and not explicit.
 This means that you can always refuse to cooperate and take the test by withdrawing your consent.
 The implied consent DUI law statutes spell out the penalties for refusing (withdrawing consent) to participate in chemical testing.